Is it true that you should stop drinking milk as an adult?

 Read on the topic:

-1. Is it harmful to adults to drink milk?
+1. Is it harmful for adults to drink milk?

-2. Milk and its substitutes: what is useful, what is harmful
+2. Milk and its substitutes: what is healthy, what is harmful

 Our editors will receive the following text: